Primer

 Once you've covered the primer, you're ready to start looping.
 Check out how it works and try the first four weeks for free.
 You'll be able to apply the basics you've learned right away.

-Before you dive in, keep one thing in mind: you need to be comfortable not knowing everything.
+Before you get started, keep one thing in mind: you need to be comfortable not knowing everything.
 There's going to be a lot of new information and it's easy to become overwhelmed and discouraged if you try to take it all in at once.

 Subscribe to Looping Ukrainian